-Mátra Power Plant and its subsidiaries were acquired by the MVM Group on 26 March 2020.
-The objective of the owner is to transform the now out-of-date and inefficiently operating power-generating facility into a modern, carbon-saving system, which has economical production.
-The coal-fired power plant is responsible for 14 % of the total domestic carbon-dioxide emission, so it is essential to develop its technology in order to support achieving Hungary’s carbon-neutral goals of 2050 in line with the National Energy and Climate Policy.
+MVM Mátra Energy Ltd. (formerly Mátra Power Plant Corp.) and its subsidiaries were acquired by the MVM Group on 26 March 2020.
+The owner's goal is to use the lifetime and production capacity of the existing production units as long as possible, and to replace the existing units with modern, carbon-saving and economically productive units in the short term.
+The coal-fired power plant is responsible for approximately14 % of the total domestic carbon-dioxide emission, so it is essential to develop its technology in order to support achieving Hungary’s carbon-neutral goals of 2050 in line with the National Energy and Climate Policy.
 The professional background of the parent company guarantees the smooth operation of the supply system during the transition process.
 Realising the green vision of the company, phasing-out coal technology is in line with the objectives of the EU Energy and Climate Policy as well, which provides opportunities for the company to apply for significant EU funding for the transition.
-The lignite-fired units are planned to be phased-out by the end of 2025, and new production units will have been involved in power generation by that time.
+Due to the reassessment of energy security and electricity supply issues, the possibility and necessity of extending the lifetime of existing lignite-fired generation units until the end of 2029 and the conditions for their continued operation are under examination, in accordance with Government Decision 1452/2022 (19.IX.).

-Modernization of Mátra Power Plant will be one of the most significant energy projects of the next decade in Hungary.
+The modernisation of the Mátra power plant will be one of the most significant energy projects in Hungary in the next 10 years from 2023.

 5 pillars of the modernization programme:

 Installation of a natural gas-fired power generating gas turbine unit, which has high efficiency, low CO2 intensity and can be regulated flexibly.
 Its annual electricity generation will be nearly 4 TWh.
-By replacing lignite-firing capacity with natural gas, we can save 6 % of the total CO2 emission of Hungary yearly.
+By replacing lignite-fired generation units with natural gas-fired units in the short term, 6% of Hungary's total annual CO2 emissions could be saved.
 In the future the gas turbine will be also suitable to use hydrogen produced on site as a fuel in a ratio of ~30% resulting further significant reduction of CO2.
+The unit has fast ramp-up and -down rates, which makes it the best complement to photovoltaic capacity from a technical and economic point of view, with current and medium-term technological advances.
+In this way, the establishment of a CCGT unit could enable the installation of additional PV parks.
+The project preparation has been completed and MVM Mátra Energy Ltd. has obtained the priority environmental and construction permits.

 At present the power plant generates electricity of ~480 GWh/year by burning biomass/RDF of ~400,000 t/year.
-By the planned shut-down of all lignite-fired units in 2025, the energetic utilization of this amount of biomass/RDF would be terminated, as currently the same technology is used for firing all these fuels.
+By the planned shutdown of the lignite-fired units after 2025, this amount of biomass/RDF would no longer be used for energy purposes, as they are currently fired by co-firing technology.
 It makes the further development and extension of the existing supply system and infrastructure reasonable.
-The operation of the new RDF/biomass unit will be realised in line with the objectives of the National Waste Management Strategy.
+The project has been prepared and the priority permits have been obtained by MVM Mátra Energy Ltd.

 3. Implementation of photovoltaic solar parks with the capacity of 200 MW on recultivated mining areas

-New solar parks with maximum 2 x ~100 MWe capacities are planned to be implemented in the area of Visonta and Bükkábrány mines depending on terrain conditions.
+In the recultivated areas of the Visonta and Bükkábrány mines, new solar parks with the capacity of up to 2x100 MW are expected to be installed in the prepared areas.
 The PV installations will start in accordance with the recultivation schedule of the mines.
-In parallel with the implementation of PV power plant parks, the construction of P2G type energy storage based on hydrogen production technology is also planned in line with Hungary’s National Hydrogen Strategy, which facilitates the integration of solar power plants into the electricity system.
+In parallel with the implementation of solar power plants, the construction of P2G type energy storage based on hydrogen production technology is also planned in line with Hungary’s National Hydrogen Strategy, which facilitates the integration of solar power plants into the electricity system.
+The preparation of the construction sites has been completed and the licensing procedures are in progress.

 4. CCSU pilot project - CO2 capture, storage and utilization

-Realisation of a pilot project using CCSU (Carbon Capture Storage and Utilization) technology is also among our plans.
-This technology includes, in particular, the capture of CO2 from the flue gas of the gas turbine units, its storage, and recovery at product level, as well as being related to the use of green hydrogen produced by the solar power plants.
+Plans include the implementation of a pilot project using CCSU (Carbon Capture Storage and Utilization) technology, which will mainly involve the capture of CO2 from the flue gas of the gas turbine units, its storage, and utilization at product level, as well as being related to the use of green hydrogen produced by the solar power plants.
 The pilot project can prepare the ground for the installation of a commercial-scale CCS power plant unit capable of using other carbon dioxide sources later on, and plays a pioneering role in the field of CO2 recovery.

 5. Industry development